rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-vs-cloud-server-image-backups.md

     on cloud servers.
 For additional information, see the [Cloud Backup introduction](/how-to/cloud-backup).

--   **Cloud Server Image Backup** - Cloud Server Image Backup is a copy of the entire state of a Cloud Server stored either on Cloud Files or on the Cloud Server's host, depending on the environment.
+-   **Cloud Server Image Backup** - Cloud Server Image Backup is a copy of the entire state of a Cloud Server stored on Cloud Files.
 Images can be scheduled or created on-demand.
 For additional information, check out [Creating A New Cloud Server From A Saved Image](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image)

-**Note:** With General Purpose and I/O-optimized Cloud Servers, only the system disk is captured when using an Image Backup.
+**Note:** With I/O-optimized Cloud Servers, only the system disk is captured when using an Image Backup.
 If you require backups of your data disk or disks, use Cloud Backup so you configure your backup to include the specific drives and directories you want to